 - Supervision still recommended

-3. PawsAion Christmas Dog Toys 15 Pack Gift Box
+3. PawsAion Christmas Dog Toys 15-Pack Gift Box

-- Wide variety of toys
+- Extensive variety of toys

 - Supports dental health

-- Festive holiday colors
+- Holiday-themed colors

 - Gift-ready packaging